ricokahler/flair/README.md

 }
 ```

-An issue I have with the above is that it becomes easy to forget that the `Title` component is an HTML `h1` tag (e.g., it's under a different name and the props are different now).
+The issue I have with the above is that it becomes easy to forget that the `Title` component is an HTML `h1` tag (e.g., it's under a different name and the props are different now).

 When you forget that HTML is HTML, you forget to do things like add `aria-label`s, linters have a harder time giving you HTML suggestions, concepts like class names become foreign, and you almost grow resentment towards using "raw" HTML elements.
 It's like the raw `button` element is ugly because it's not uppercase 🤷‍♀️